 From the scenarios above, we saw various market conditions and how gold prices reacted to market downturns.
 Overall, it's fair to say that gold would provide hedge benefits to a stock portfolio, at least according to these three market corrections.

 Now, I will perform a hypothetical scenario analysis where I would've invested a total of $10,000 at the beginning of each of the six periods discussed before, but 5% ($500) or 10% ($1000) of my portfolio would be in gold instead of just the S&P 500.
 This percentage allocation to gold is generally the rule of thumb that many investors follow.
 I will compare this to exclusively owning the S&P 500 as well.

 As you can see, a 5% or 10% allocation to gold in an investment portfolio prior to these stock market crashes would've generally worked well as a hedge to offset losses, particularly in the Great Recession.
 However, keep in mind that this hypothetical ignores compounding and assumes you only invest in the S&P 500, and not anything else such as bonds.
-Regardless, from these six market pullback examples, it appears that gold is a worthwhile hedge to invest in during times of economic trouble.
+Regardless, from these six market pullback examples, it appears that gold (typically at a 10% portfolio allocation) is a worthwhile hedge to invest in during times of economic trouble.

 In this section, I will discuss the various ways you can go about buying gold, and which I would recommend buying as a hedge.
 These are all ways of gaining direct exposure to gold prices, where you can hopefully buy low and sell at a higher price.